 On November 17, 2014, at the National Press Club in Washington, DC, NACDL officially released its latest report, Material Indifference: How Courts Are Impeding Fair Disclosure in Criminal Cases, a major study produced jointly with the VERITAS Initiative at Santa Clara Law School.
 Complete copies of the report, executive summary, and fact sheet are available at www.nacdl.org/discoveryreform/materialindifference.
-C-SPAN3's video coverage of the launch event is available here.
+Watch C-SPAN3's video coverage of the launch event.

 On September 12, 2013, NACDL Vice President, Barry Pollack (left) of Miller & Chevalier, served as moderator for the discussion with Mary Ellen Callahan, former Chief Privacy Officer for the Dept. of Homeland Security (second from left); Matt Apuzzo, a Pulitzer Prize winner and Associated Press reporter (middle); Liza Goitein, co-director of the Liberty and National Security Program at the Brennan Center for Justice (second from right); and Adam Goldman, a Pulitzer Prize winner and Associated Press reporter (right).

 A Defender’s Guide to Federal Evidence: A Trial Practice Handbook for Criminal Defense Attorneys